PistachioPony/gamesparks-docs/Tutorials/Game Engine Integrations/Working with Message Handlers.md

 ### UE4

-#### *Setting up the Message Listener*
+#### Setting up the Message Listener

 First we'll need to create a *GSMessageListeners* component (located on the red bar on left) in the Game Mode.
 The GSMessageListeners component is an extremely useful tool which will allow you to intercept messages from the Portal to your authenticated player, then break them down and use them in your sequences.
 Here we're going to demonstrate the use of one message type interception by using the event *OnNewHighScoreMessage.* This can be dropped into the Event Graph after clicking the GSMessageListeners component and accessing its events (Green box on the right).
 Once we drop the Event in, we can break the message down and access data that is useful to us.
-For this tutorial we'll be retrieving the name of the leaderboard to inform the player which Leaderboard they have achieved a High Score on.
+For this tutorial we'll be retrieving the name of the Leaderboard to inform the player which Leaderboard they have achieved a High Score on.

 ![](../../Getting Started/Creating A Leaderboard/img/UR/1.png)

 ### Unity

-#### *Message Listeners*
+#### Message Listeners

 Finally you'll want to hook up the *NewHighScoreMessage* listener so that you can have some custom code execute when the player receives a new High Score.
 In Unity player messages have listeners you can assign delegate functions to.
 Then, each time the player receives a message the method will execute and you can get details about the message from within these methods.
 Its best to apply the listener in an *Awake()* method, as the player could have messages waiting on the server for them that they might miss if the code cannot execute the moment they log on.